resultsystems/monitor/README.md

 # Monitor log queries and laravel.log
 ==========

-## Package bundled in view of the package: [https://github.com/laravel/telescope](https://github.com/laravel/telescope) be much better and with many options.
+## Package abandoned in view of the package: [https://github.com/laravel/telescope](https://github.com/laravel/telescope) be much better and with many options.

 ### For Laravel 5.5-5.7